littleredshack/socketbi/README.md

 Or you can just take the Panels code and strip out the socketbi library I provide and build your own client.
 But do let me know if you do something cool.

 From a design point of view my approach is to secure the data access through the socket api and then leave all the display stuff to be done on the client.
-You will be able to choose a 'renderer' in a Panel.
-So the first one I will do will be something to integrate Highcharts into Panels.
-The client configuration will then involve selecting a datasource query from the list and choosing a renderer.
+The client configuration for a Panel will then involve selecting a datasource query from the list and choosing a renderer.
+The first one will just be a table renderer and then I will do one to display Highcharts in Panels.

 All good fun and pretty useful too I think.